What virus? At GOP’s convention, pandemic is largely ignored

 The White House and campaign refused to say how many in attendance had been tested Wednesday or would be Thursday.
 White House spokesman Judd Deere said only that “those in close proximity to the president and vice president are tested.”

+Thursday’s keynote could be even more jarring.
 Guidance sent to invited guests for Thursday’s event from the Republican National Committee makes clear that masks will not be required on the South Lawn, but are required upon arrival and in security screening areas and encouraged in “high traffic areas including restrooms and hospitality spaces.”

 Guests have also been asked to “practice social distancing whenever possible” and stay home if they’re displaying coronavirus symptoms, have recently tested positive for the virus or have been in recent close contact with someone who has.